microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 2. Upload prebuilt package (e.g. gdc-x.y.z.zip ) onto Azure CloudShell storage and unzip into your working dir.
    It will contain install.sh which is an entrypoint of deployment script.

    If the artifacts zip was ___built on a Windows machine___, you will have to perform the next steps in CloudShell:
-   - because the file permissions are different on Windows as opposed to Unix based systems, you have to run the
+    - because of file permissions differences between Windows and Unix based systems, the permissions to the directory where the artifacts were decompressed have to be set explicitly by running the following commands:
-     following commands in order to make the `install.sh` and `uninstall.sh` scripts executable:

-       ```chmod +x install.sh```

-       ```chmod +x uninstall.sh```
+      ```chmod -R +rwx <directory_path_where_artifacts_were_decompressed>/```

+      ```chown -R <user> <directory_path_where_artifacts_were_decompressed>/```

     - the Windows OS uses different line termination symbols than Unix systems, and thus modifies `.sh` files by adding a `\r` character at the end of lines.
 As a result, the scripts can't be executed.
       In order to remove the trailing `\r` character, run the following commands:

         ```sed -i 's/\r$//' install.sh ```

         ```sed -i 's/\r$//' uninstall.sh ```

-   - also, because of file permissions differences between Windows and Unix based systems, the permissions to the `scripts/schema/` directory has to be set explicitly by running the following command:

-        ```chmod 777 -R scripts/schema/```

 3. Log into your account using Azure CLI
    > Note: make sure you've logged OUT from all other Azure accounts (if any) before login.